Matchgate Shadows for Fermionic Quantum Simulation: Reducing overlap estimation to expectation value estimation

 Now consider the case where $\zeta$ is even.
 Then, we introduce two ancilla qubits (extending our system to $n + 2$ fermionic modes) and take

-Again, all three conditions above are satisfied, and since $\ket{\Phi}$ is a Slater determinant with an even number ($\zeta + 1$) of fermions, we can use our matchgate classical shadows protocol, directly applying Proposition~\ref{prop:overlaps} and Eq.~\eqref{varianceoverlaps}.
+Again, all three conditions above are satisfied, and since $\ket{\Phi}$ is a Slater determinant with an even number ($\zeta + 1$) of fermions, we can use our matchgate classical shadows protocol, directly applying Theorem~\ref{prop:overlaps} and Eq.~\eqref{varianceoverlaps}.

 Furthermore, note that in both cases, the initial state $\ket{\rho}$ can be easily prepared given access to a controlled quantum circuit that prepares $\ket{\psi}$.
 For instance, in the case where $\zeta$ is odd, we can prepare $\frac{1}{\sqrt{2}}(\ket{\!\perp} + \ket{\Psi}) = \frac{1}{\sqrt{2}}(\ket{\mathbf{0}}\ket{0} + \ket{\psi}\ket{1})$ by starting with the all-zeros state on $n+1$ qubits, applying a Hadamard gate to the last qubit, then implementing the unitary that prepares $\ket{\psi}$, controlled on the last qubit.
 Finally, we remark that further optimisations are possible to reduce the number of ancilla qubits used in both cases, but here we have presented the most straightforward schemes that give observables $\ket{\Phi}\bra{\perp\!}$ to which we can directly apply the results of the main text.